 The ultimate controlling party of the Group is Nigerian Aviation Handling Company Plc (nahco aviance).
-The company acquired a 100% stake in a Subsidiary, NAHCO FTZ and a 100% and 100% stake in the second and third subsidiaries; NAHCO Energy and Power and Mainland Cargo Options Limited (MCO) respectively.
+The company acquired a 100% stake in a Subsidiary, NAHCO FTZ 100%, NAHCO Travels and Hospitality Limited 100%, NAHCO Foods and Beverages Limited 100%, NAHCO Academy Limited 100% and 100% stake in NAHCO Energy and Infrastructure and NAHCO Logistics Services Limited respectively.